raksharathorepb/jobapplicationtrackerui/README.md

 If your backend is running on a different port (like 5000), set this api.js file
   baseURL: "http://localhost:5257/api"

-# Note :
+# Environment Setup-
+Node version
+v20
-Environment Setup- No .env file is strictly required for the frontend
+No .env file is strictly required for the frontend

 # Tech Stack